 The doctoral program in communication at North Dakota State University is unique.
-Students are encouraged to engage in applied research that seeks to solve real-world problems.
-While some programs produce dissertations and research that are read by few and used by no one, our program seeks to make a difference in the world.
-Our doctoral students, who come from a variety of academic backgrounds, strive to understand issues, solve problems, and create programs that can improve organizational, educational, interpersonal, and intercultural settings and situations.
+Students are encouraged to engage in research that seeks to solve meaningful problems.
+Our doctoral students, who come from a variety of academic backgrounds, strive to understand issues, solve problems, and create programs that can improve organizational, educational, technological, and mediated settings and situations.

 The strong emphasis on research in the program; the faculty's view of the centrality of teaching; the faculty's involvement in national and international associations; and the close working relationship students have with their advisor and other faculty members produce a number of positive outcomes.
 Students generally have two to three publications and multiple convention presentations at graduation, and students who are pursuing careers in the professoriate have a keen understanding of teaching and learning.